noiseprotocol/noise_spec/noise.md

   * **`ReadMessage(message, payload_buffer)`**: Takes a byte sequence
     containing a Noise handshake message, and a `payload_buffer` to write the message's plaintext payload into.
-Performs the following steps:
+Performs the following steps, aborting if any `EncryptAndHash()` call returns an error:

       * Fetches and deletes the next message pattern from `message_patterns`, then sequentially processes each token from the message pattern: